-B1: What is 'fracking'?
+B1: What is hydraulic fracturing?

-'Fracking' refers to 'hydraulic fracturing', a process sometimes used to break open rock after a well has been drilled for natural gas and oil.
+Hydraulic fracturing, also known as 'fracking', is a process sometimes used to break open rock after a well has been drilled for natural gas and oil.
 The potential to use fracking depends upon the underlying geology and it is most often referred to in relation to shale gas reserves (i.e. gas trapped in shale rock).